xavierstampslafont/qr-me/README.md

 ## 💡 Concept

-You just met a new friend and want to exchange contact info!
-But who wants to vocally spell out their phone number or whatever?
+Imagine that you just met a new friend and want to exchange contact info!
+But who wants to vocally spell out their phone number or email?

-Here's QR Me!
-Enter your info in the website, and press "QR Me!" to create a QR code with your info in it.
+Instead, use QR Me!
+As you enter your info in the website, a QR code will be created with that info inside it.

-Your friend can then scan it on their phone, and their phone will create a new contact for you!
+Your new friend can then scan it on their phone, which will create a new contact for you!

 ## 🛠 Tech